Sixth-form.com

 GCSE Courses

 The General Certificate of Education (GCSE) is the first external examination taken by students at UK schools, normally at the age of 15/16.
 Within the UK educational system GCSEs are important for entry into Higher Education courses.
 Colleges and universities generally look for a minimum of five passes at GCSE, including English and Maths.
-GCSEs are marked from A* - G, and a pass is considered to be a C Grade.
+GCSEs are marked from 9-1, and a pass is considered to be a 4 or above.

 Most UK students will take at least eight subjects over two years between the ages of 14 and 16.
 (Year 10 and Year 11).
 Some international students may come to the UK to take five basic subjects (including Maths and English) over one year, and many private colleges offer these intensive GCSE courses.